-All applicants for medical registration with the Medical Board of Australia will be required to satisfy the Proof of Identity Requirements of the Australian Health Practitioner Regulation Agency (AHPRA) to obtain medical registration.
+All applicants for medical registration with the Medical Board of Australia will be required to satisfy the Proof of Identity Requirements of the Medical Board of Australian to obtain medical registration.

-The AMC has developed its own proof of identity requirements for doctors applying from overseas for assessment through the AMC, because it recognises that some applicants cannot meet some of the AHPRA identification requirements.
+The AMC has developed its own proof of identity requirements for doctors applying from overseas international medical graduates (IMGs) for assessment through the AMC, because it recognises that some applicants cannot meet some of the Board’s identification requirements.

 All passport-sized photos must be: